 AMaGA NT provides travel bursaries annually to support member attendance at the Australian Museums and Galleries Association National Conference.
 Non-members may also apply but are required to join AMaGA on being awarded a bursary.

-18 bursary applications were received by the AMaGA NT Committee in 2019. $7,520 was awarded in bursaries to 14 successful applicants, to assist with costs associated with attending the 2019 national conference (At the Centre, Alice Springs, May 2019).
+In 2019. $7,520 was awarded in bursaries by the Committee to 14 successful applicants, to assist with costs associated with attending the 2019 national conference (At the Centre, Alice Springs, May 2019).

 To decide what kind of activities would benefit our members, we’d love your feedback on how we can support the work you do in the sector.
 What kind of professional development activities would be of most benefit to your work?
 We’d also like to social activities to help us get to know each other better, share ideas, and just enjoy the company of others who are also passionate about museums.
 Let us know if you have any ideas, share your thoughts here: NTBranch@AMaGA.org.au

-Social event, February 2020.
-Visit a photographic archive and enjoy dinner together afterwards.
+Social event: March/April 2020.
+Following the success of the recent Caring for Photographs workshop, we will visit a photographic archive and enjoy dinner together afterwards.
 Details to follow.

 Branch email: NTBranch@AMaGA.org.au